 - integration of yoga and other Eastern therapies (meditation, self-applied acupressure, sound healing)

 - solution-focused, strengths-based, resource-building

-- individual, family, couples, and group settings
+- individual, parenting, and psycho-educational group settings

 - touch therapy for nervous system regulation

 Each client will need or choose different types of care based on their presenting problems, and we tailor our approach with your preferences in mind.
 We have many options for you and work from a trauma-informed perspective of client choice.